ThinkingT1/Dynamic-Electronic-Devices-E-commerce-Homepage-Mobile-App/README.md

 Move this file into the android/app/ directory of this project.

+Enable Cloud Firestore: In the Firebase Console, go to Build > Firestore Database and click Create Database.
+Start in Test Mode for easy setup.

+5. Database Setup (Schema) 🗄️

+For the app to display data, you must populate your Firestore Database with a collection named products.

-(Optional) Enable Cloud Firestore in your Firebase Console and create a collection named products (or update the code to match your collection name).
+In your Firestore Database, create a collection named: products

+Add documents with the following fields (check lib/models/product_model.dart for exact field names):

-5. Running the App
+6. Running the App

 Start an Emulator: In Android Studio, go to Device Manager and launch a Virtual Device (AVD), or connect a physical Android device via USB.

 Run: Click the green Play (Run) icon in the top toolbar, or run this command in the terminal:

 flutter run

 📂 Project Structure